Arzik1987/prelim/README.md

 `prelim` is the python module that allows one to learn better comprehensible rule-based models (e.g., decision trees, classification rules, subgroups) from small datasets.
 Besides the distribution of `prelim`, this folder also contains the subdirectory `experiments` with the code to reproduce the experiments from the manuscript.

-The project has emerged as a continuation of another [project](https://github.com/bobboman1000/gr_prim) that considers fewer generators.

 ### Installation

 Use the following commands to set up the environment and install the module `prelim`.